-In July 2024, a routine software update at cybersecurity company CrowdStrike spiraled into a global outage that interfered with airlines, banks, and hospitals.
-As businesses worldwide struggled to keep operations running, the incident made it glaringly clear that even the most sophisticated organizations aren’t immune to sudden disruption.
+In July 2024, a routine software update at cybersecurity company CrowdStrike spiraled into a global outage affecting airlines, banks, and hospitals.
+The incident made it clear that even sophisticated organizations aren’t immune to sudden disruption.
+Incident management is the structured process that turns chaos into coordinated response.
+As AI-driven operations reshape how teams detect and resolve disruptions, a reliable incident management framework isn’t optional anymore.

 - Incident management is the structured process that helps organizations identify, log, prioritize, and resolve issues quickly to reduce business impact.